alierfanianomidvar/semicolon/README.md

 defining the attributes and methods of the Pharmacy entity, and developing the Receipt API.
 She was also responsible for creating the project document and fixing API issues, as well as adding validation checks to ensure system accuracy.
-Additionally, she contributed to the implementation of some methods in the User module.
+Additionally, she contributed to the implementation of some methods in the User module. user list, table component, some part of modal component, profile page, receipt page and list and some part of error handling in the front side.

 #### `Ferdos Hajizadeh Chavari`

 Her role encompassed various tasks, such as implementing and designing the material entity and repository, developing the drug API, and implementing the payment method.
 Additionally, she was responsible for editing the project document to ensure system accuracy.
+Her duty in the front part was to prepare order pages , consist of html,js and css file and receipt reports.
+Also, She contributed in preparing slides

 #### `Hossein Hosseinpour`